-Arapahoe County HCDS staff will host two pre-application meetings during the application period to review the CDBG program requirements and application and review potential projects and applications with interested parties.
-The pre-application meeting will be held at 1690 W. Littleton Blvd. in the Oak Room on the second floor:
+Arapahoe County HCDS staff will host two pre-application meetings during the application period to review the CDBG program requirements and application, and review potential projects/applications with interested parties.
+The pre-application meetings will be held on the following dates:

-We encourage all applicants to discuss potential projects with HCDS staff before completing applications to ensure projects will meet national objectives and local priorities and needs and are eligible activities permitted by the CDBG program.
-A list of eligible activities is provided below.
-If you have specific program, project or eligibility questions please contact Jeremy Fink at firstname.lastname@example.org, or 303 738-8062, or Liana Escott at email@example.com, or 303 738-8066.
+We encourage all applicants to discuss potential projects with HCDS staff prior to completing applications to ensure projects will meet national objectives and local priorities and needs, and are eligible activities permitted by the CDBG program.
+A list of eligible activities is provided below for reference.
+If you have specific program, project or eligibility questions, please contact Jeremy Fink at firstname.lastname@example.org, or 303 738-8062, or Liana Escott at email@example.com, or 303 738-8066.

 The Community Development Block Grant (CDBG) program is a U.S. Department of Housing and Urban Development (HUD) entitlement program, which allocates annual grants to Arapahoe County to develop viable communities by providing decent affordable housing, a suitable living environment and expanded economic opportunities, principally for low-and moderate-income residents.